Who else is on the meditation app market

 Step 3.
 Develop MVP

 First of all, you need to choose the platform: iOS or Android.
 If your budget allows, you can ask your development team to create the app for both platforms.
-If you want to save money, then choose a cross-platform development using React Native.
+If you want to save money, choose a cross-platform development using React Native.
 MVP building is a good decision if you want to test your idea and get feedback from real users.

 Step 4.
 Gather feedback and plan the app’s improvement